ExpressionEngine/ExpressionEngine-User-Guide/source/modules/blacklist/index.rst

 add any new entries to the end of your lists.
 EE will not delete or alter any of your existing items in your lists.

-**Note:** Downloading the ExpressionEngine.com Blacklist and Whitelist requires that your host have outgoing socket connections enabled on your server and the 'fsockopen()' PHP function available.
+.. note:: Downloading the ExpressionEngine.com Blacklist and Whitelist requires that your host have outgoing socket connections enabled on your server and the 'fsockopen()' PHP function available.
 This configuration is quite common on most web hosts and default server configurations.

 Writing Blacklist to .htaccess File
 -----------------------------------